Citronex/frontend-nanodegree-feedreader/README.md

 # Project Overview

-Udacity project serving the purpose of introduction to Jasmin: behavior-driven JavaScript testing framework.
+Udacity project serving the purpose of testing knowledge on Jasmin: behavior-driven JavaScript testing framework.

 ##  How to Run Appilcation